Techniques and tools for closing the acute open abdomen and reconstructing giant ventral hernias—without component separation.

 “Regardless of the cause of the giant ventral defect or the length of time it has existed, trans-abdominal wall traction can recapture abdominal domain and achieve midline fascial approximation and closure.”

 Dennis AJ et al: Trans-Abdominal Wall Traction as a Universal Solution to the Management of Giant Ventral Hernias.
 Plastic and Reconstructive Surgery, 2015; 135: 4, 1113–1123

 StarGuard Protective Plates are used for anchoring retention sutures in position and preventing suture pull through.

 TAWT is a medial fascial preserving technique that uses the hook and loop Wittmann Patch for closing the acute open abdomen and reconstruction of giant ventral hernias.
 The technique helps avoid the need for component separation and bridging mesh.

-The Wittmann Patch is an adjustable hook-and-loop fascial closure tool for bridging abdominal wall openings where primary closure is not possible and/or repeat abdominal entries are necessary.
+The Wittmann Patch is a hook and loop abdominal closure tool that is indicated for temporary bridging of abdominal wall openings where primary closure is not possible and/or repeat abdominal entries are necessary.

 The burn glove is a protectant for partial-thickness hand burns and wounds.
 It speeds dressing changes and allows a greater range of motion during therapy than traditional gauze dressings.